Making a Theater in VRChat or: How The Vantage Works

 VRC_SyncVideoPlayer supports video files that Unity natively supports.
 I prefer to use video files that have an MP4 container containing an H.264 video track and AAC audio track(s).
 I use Handbrake to convert my video files.

-As far as Bitrate and other quality settings go, those all depend on the content of videos you are encoding, the server you are hosting the videos from, how many people are watching, and your taste in video quality.For a video to work well in VRChat with VRC_SyncVideoPlayer it should:
+As far as Bitrate and other quality settings go, those all depend on the content of videos you are encoding, the server you are hosting the videos from, how many people are watching, and your taste in video quality.For a video to work well in VRChat with VRC_SyncVideoPlayer for a wide range of users it should:

 - Use an MP4 Container